kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 * Services consumed by Gateway features (e.g., ExternalAuth filters, rate-limiting services) that expose TLS listeners
 * Infrastructure services (monitoring, logging, tracing) that the Gateway communicates with
 * Service mesh workload-to-service communication where Routes may not be defined
-* Other resource types beyond Kubernetes Service
+* Other resource types beyond Kubernetes Service, such as InferencePool

 See [issue #4071](https://github.com/kubernetes-sigs/gateway-api/issues/4071) for the original discussion.